 Still, sometimes GPU overheats on the rig while mining only when you keep mining at a high GPU temp.
 Or when you add commands to get a high hash rate per second.

-- What is the Safe GPU Temperature While Minning?
+Read Also: What is the Ideal GPU Temperature Range While Gaming?

 What is the ideal GPU temperature while mining?